This section reviews the following Asset Liability Management (ALM) tools:

 - Duration Gap Analysis

-Under this methodology the impact on the economic value of balances sheet items are evaluated based on shifts in a given term structure.
+The first Asset Liability Management Tool that we will look at is the Price Sensitive Gap report.
+The report evaluates the impact on the economic value of balance sheet items of shifts in a given term structure.

-Step 1: Slot each asset and liability item of the balance sheet into their respective maturity bucket.
+Step 1: Slot each asset and liability item of the balance sheet into their respective maturity buckets.

 Step2: Calculate the marked to market value of each item on the revaluation date.
 This is will be denoted as the initial market value.

 Step3: Recalculate a new marked to market value assuming shifts in the underlying term structure.

 Step4: Calculate the difference between the initial and new market values (and the % change in the market value) to assess the gain or loss resulting from a shift in the term structure.

 The liquidity gap report which evaluates the liquidity gap and assesses the overall concentration of assets and liabilities across the maturity buckets.